dps923/winter2020/graded-work/assign2.md

 For both ways, ensure that you choose the "copy files" setting.

 The data is located in the "plist" files (QBInfo.plist and QBPerf.plist).
+The unique identifier (or key) for each data file is the value in the `playerName` key-value pair.

 Source code files are included (QBInfo.swift and QBPerf.swift), and each describes the shape of the data.